 On November 25, 2014, the City of Ames adopted the FOG (Fats, Oils, and Grease) Ordinance to encourage the prevention of discharging FOG into the sewer infrastructure.
-All Food Service Establishments (FSEs) in the Ames Community are required to dispose of their FOG waste in a responsible manor; Ames Residents are also encouraged to dispose of FOG in the garbage, instead of down the drains.
+All Food Service Establishments (FSEs) in the Ames Community are required to dispose of their FOG waste in a responsible manner; Ames residents are also encouraged to dispose of FOG in the garbage, instead of down the drains.

 What's New With the Commercial FOG Program

 FOG (Fats, Oils, & Grease) For RESIDENTIAL Users

 *Remove fats, oils, and grease from dishes and pans by wiping with a paper towel into the garbage before washing with water.

 *Let grease and cooking oil cool, then pour into a sealable container and place in the garbage.

 *Use the garbage disposal as little as possible.
 Instead, place a strainer over the sink drain to catch solids and empty into the trash as needed.

 *If your plans include using a hot oil poultry fryer, the grease needs to be disposed of after cooking.
 Don't leave oil in a fryer to reuse.
 The grease will attract pests and may not be safe to use later.